dtim-upc/FREYJA/experiments/warpgate/README.md

 ```
 pip install torch-scatter -f https://data.pyg.org/whl/torch-2.3.0+cpu.html
 ```
-- If you want to use GPU, you will need to check which CUDA version is supported by your GPU and then run the following command.
+- If you want to use GPU, you will need to check which CUDA version is supported by your GPU and then run the following command (you can check this by running `nvidia-smi`).
 For CUDA 1.21, it would be:
 ```
+pip uninstall -y torch torch-scatter

+pip install torch --index-url https://download.pytorch.org/whl/cu121
 pip install torch-scatter -f https://data.pyg.org/whl/torch-2.3.0+cu121.html
 ```
 The code is prepared to use CUDA environments if these exist.